microsoft/playwright/docs/src/api/class-page.md

 * since: v1.23
 - `update` ?<boolean>

 If specified, updates the given HAR with the actual network information instead of serving from file.
+The file is written to disk when [`method: BrowserContext.close`] is called.

 ### option: Page.routeFromHAR.url
 * since: v1.23